-What types of tests are available to detect Zika virus infection?
+What types of tests are available to detect Zika virus?

-There are currently two testing methods available for detection of Zika virus infection:
+There are currently two testing methods available for detection of Zika virus:

 - Detection of antibodies against Zika virus (serology): This blood test measures antibodies against the virus that are developed as part of the human body's reaction to infection.
 Antibodies begin to form approximately one week after the start of symptoms.
 This means waiting an appropriate time following potential exposure to Zika virus before ordering the test.
 This test is usually done on 2 blood samples, taken 2 weeks apart, to show a rise in the level of antibodies from one sample to the next.
 The major advantage of a serology test is that it remains positive for several months or longer after infection.
 The major limitations are that it can be slow to perform and can cross-react with other viruses related to Zika virus.
 A positive result may represent a previous exposure to another virus, such as dengue, or past vaccination (e.g. to yellow fever).
 This can make interpreting the result difficult.
 Additional testing can be performed in specialist laboratories to clarify the result.

 Your usual pathology collection centre will collect the samples.
-They will then be sent to the most appropriate specialist testing centre as necessary.
+They will then be sent to the most appropriate specialist testing centre.